tester0077/wxEC/README.md

 *Purpose: Generate intelligent C++ enumeration classes from standard enum  declarations.
 This utility scans through files containing standard C++  source code (file which are typically given the suffix .e) for enums  and outputs .cpp and .h files containing a C++ class per enum.*

  Note: Line endings are auto-adjusted to the detected OS, but can be overridden.

-## Prerequisites for the wxMS project
+## Prerequisites for the wxEX project

 1. wxWidgets 3.1.0 - compiled with MSVC 2015 for static linking.
 	Uses the environment variable $(WXWIN_310_2015) = path to the wxWidgets root